coderefinery/reproducible-research/_episodes/02-what-is-reproducible-research.md

 layout: episode
 title: "What is reproducible research"
 teaching: 10
-exercises: 10
+exercises: 0
 questions:
-  - "How to repeat an experiment with different data one year later?"
-  - "How to make results reproducible regardless of platforms with minimal effort?"
+  - "What does reproducible research mean?"
+  - "What tools are available for making research reproducible?"
 objectives:
-  - "Get a basic idea of different tools that can be used to make research reproducible"
+  - "Get a basic idea of different levels of reproducibility"
-  - "You can incorporate some of these tools in your research lifecycle"

 ---

 ## What is reproducible research?